Best treadmills for indoor running and walking workouts 2024

 Reasons to avoid

 The Echelon Stride sits between treadmill categories — it's not cheap, nor high-end.
 In most categories, it’s just fine in terms of build, power and features.
-The Stride has fewer bells and whistles than more expensive treadmills; for instance, it doesn't have an HD video screen.
+The Stride has fewer bells and whistles than more expensive treadmills; for instance, it doesn't have an HD video screen, but you can use the tablet to display the Echelon app and its guided classes.

-That said, don't let the lack of a screen put you off.
-With a max speed of 12 miles per hour, this should be fast enough to suit most runners — that's around a five-minute mile running pace.
+The max speed of 12 miles per hour will be easily fast enough to suit most runners and I didn't have trouble with the belt being too short even when running at higher speeds.
 It's also got a 10% incline, and a 3% decline.
-With a smaller footprint than the Peloton Tread, the Echelon Stride has one major selling point — it folds for easier storage.
+With a smaller footprint than the Peloton Tread, the Echelon Stride has another major selling point — it folds for easier storage.

 - Read our full Echelon Stride review